matheusfacure/python-causality-handbook/README.md

 [Check out the book here!](https://matheusfacure.github.io/python-causality-handbook/landing-page.html)

 If you want to read the book in Chinese, @xieliaing was very kind to make a translation:
 [因果推断：从概念到实践](https://github.com/xieliaing/CausalInferenceIntro)

 If you want to read the book in Spanish, @donelianc was very kind to make a translation:
 [Inferencia Causal para los Valientes y Verdaderos](https://github.com/donelianc/introduccion-inferencia-causal)

-If you want to read the book in Korean, @jsshin2019 has put together a team to make the that translation possible:
+If you want to read it in Korean, @jsshin2019 has put up a team to make the that translation possible:
 [Python으로 하는 인과추론 : 개념부터 실습까지](https://github.com/TeamCausality/Causal-Inference-with-Python)

 Also, some really kind folks (@vietecon, @dinhtrang24 and @anhpham52) also translated this content into Vietnamese:
 [Nhân quả Python](https://github.com/vietecon/NhanQuaPython)